chadaustin/batch-channel/README.md

-async channel that reduces overhead by reading and writing many values at once.
+async MPMC channel that reduces overhead by reading and writing many values at once.

 Sometimes large volumes of small values are farmed out to workers